aurelia/store/README.md

 ## Using the connectTo decorator
 Instead of handling subscriptions and disposal of those by yourself you may prefer to use the `connectTo` decorator.
 What it does is to connect your stores state automatically to a class property called `state`.
 It does so by overriding the `bind` method and the `unbind` method for proper setup and teardown of a subscription.
-The actual description is stored in another property called `_stateSubscription`.
+The subscription itself is stored in another property called `_stateSubscription`.

 Above ViewModel example thus could look the following: